cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * B. Collect votings from peers;
 * C. Attachment Downloader.
 ## Backgound Context
-* Safety SafetyContractReceiptStateRoot; // this is constantly updated by voting collecting process B. When most difficulty chain is verified after voting process, the new SafetyContractReceiptStateRoot is equal to predicted ContractReceiptStateRoot.
+* Safety SafetyContractReceiptStateRoot; // this is constantly updated by voting collecting process B. When most difficulty chain is found or verified after voting process.
-* ContractReceiptStateRoot; // this is the new block/state hamt node.cid
+* ContractReceiptStateRoot; // after found safety, this is the new contract state hamt node.cid
 ## Concept
 ```
-Miner is what nodes call themself, in TAU all nodes are miners predicting future; Sender is what nodes call other peers.
+.
+Miner is what nodes call themself, in CBC POT all miners predicting future; Sender is what nodes call other peers.
-Safety is the CBC concept of the safe and consensed history milestone.
+Safety is the CBC concept of the safe and agreed history milestone.
-Mutable range is one week
+.
+Mutable range is one week.
-SafetyContractReceiptStateRoot is the local clock for miner; there is no definited global block clock, only global timestamp
-Paraless chain: new hamt node with first tx by genesisaddress
+.
+Community chain ID: Tgenesisaddress+Tgenesisaddress; new hamt node built with genesis state; if a community chain want to be searched through mainchain, it need to make an gensis annoucment with genesis address on tau chain, also with several bootstrap miners ipfs address,
-Paraless chains peer address: genesis address+own address;
+.
+Community chains peer address format : Tgenesisaddress address+own address;
+.
 TAU address: T.....

-After file published, thread response could be seeding, which means hosting this file.
+.
+After file published, other peers commenting is the seeding indication, which means hosting this file.
-HamtGraphyRelaySync(relay ipfs addr, remotePeerIPFS addr, cbor.cid, selector); // replace the relay circuit, relay server will setup connection to peers.
-when cbor.cid=null, it will get remote peer's ContractReceiptStateRoot.
+.
+HamtGraphyRelaySync(relay multiaddress, remotePeerIPFS addr, chainID, cbor.cid, selector); // replace the relay circuit, relay server will setup connection to peers. when cbor.cid is null, then asking for the prediction cid, the peer's ContractReceiptStateRoot.

-address system:
+.
+Address system:
+.
 TAU private key: the base for all address; TAU public Key hash to TAU address for main chain;
-Community chain address: "C"+ chain genesis member's TAU address + ownTAUaddress; if a community want to be searched on mainchain, it need to make an gensis annoucment with genesis address on tau chain using genesis private key to sign, also with several bootstrap miners ipfs address,

 ```
 ### A.1 When a miner receives Graphysync request for producing future state